UPO33/sfpool/README.md

 sfpool (Simple Fast Pool) is a another memory pool allocator library written in C99 (if its a library at all).

+* simple
+* fast
+* lightweight
+* written in C99
+* clean ,understandable code that makes it easy to debug.

 # What is a memory pool?

 Memory pools, also called fixed-size blocks allocation, is the use of